Why You Need to Maintain Your Muscle Mass

-One of the most important things we need to do as we age is maintain our muscle mass.
 Having enough muscle is essential for everyday strength, balance and mobility.
 It also reduces the risk of falls and fractures.
 Falls and fractures contribute to the most common cause of hospital admission for the elderly in Australia, and a lot of these people never regain their independence!

 Unfortunately, with all the fun things that come along with ageing, loss of muscle mass is one of them.
 After the age of 40, you naturally lose 1% of your muscle mass per year.

-Dont worry, we’re not saying you need to have bulging biceps!
+Don’t worry, we’re not saying you need to have bulging biceps!

 Regular exercise